- Awards & Recognition

-The Lee Agger Award is presented annually at the Maine Wastewater Control Association's Convention.
-Selection criteria is based on meritorious support and service to environmental training in the State of Maine by an individual(s) or facility/organization.
-Nominations are made by the JETCC staff and board members or can be solicited from others in the industry.
+The Lee Agger Award was established in 1990 in memory of Lee Agger, whose hard work in establishing JETCC was an inspiration to all who worked with her.
+Ms. Agger died in 1989 after a prolonged illness.
+It is said that it was Lee Agger who put JETCC on the map, as she was a very dedicated sincere woman able to motivate many people to volunteer on behalf of environmental training.
+This Award was created by the JETCC Board to recognize fellow environmental professionals who have shown a similar dedication to JETCC.
+It is presented annually at the Maine Wastewater Control Association's Convention.
+Selection criteria is based on meritorious support and service to environmental training in the State of Maine by an individual(s) or facility / organization.
+Nominations are made by the JETCC staff and board members or can be solicited from the outside.